 South Korean designer Giha Woo is known for his minimalist aesthetic and functional approach to design.
 His latest creation, called Hidden Light, is no exception.
 Deliciously simple, the piece combines two elements – a chair and a light.
 Hidden in an almost continuous metal tube, the light feature is only revealed when needed.
 Thus, the object can be a simple chair by day, and illuminate your pages (or devices) in the evening.
 The top section can be swung around and adjusted to the reader’s needs.
 Lightweight (thanks to its hollow tubular frame) and transparent, the piece bonds function, comfort and understated beauty.

 As it’s summer time, a slightly less serious post than usual… I present to you: Eve!
 Eve is the futuristic white robot from the successful animation movie Wall-E, created by Pixar in 2008.
 Eve is absolutely seamless: one single body without edges.
 All its technology is beautifully hidden inside.
-You may recognize some Apple influences, and if so, you are very right: Apple’s lead designer Jonathan Ive participated in Eve’s design.
+You may recognize some Apple influences, and if so, you are absolutely correct: Apple’s lead designer Jonathan Ive participated in Eve’s design.

 This is Oak, the result of an extracurricular, collaborative student workshop at Lund University School of Industrial Design, Sweden.
 The goal: to explore archetypes and stereotypes in the world of furniture.
 The group developed a range of independent pieces, but which are actually impressively coherent.
 Of course it helps that they’re all made from the same single material, American oak.
 One of the participaring students, Karl Jönsson, describes how all pieces were stripped down to their origins.
 From those elements, together with a hint of humor, new pieces have been created, while considering form, usage and interaction with their surroundings.
 The icing on their cake: Oak was exhibited during the Milan fair 2011.